Mango-Seffner, Florida

-Mango-Seffner was a Census-designated place in Hillsborough County, Florida during the 1980 United States Census, which consists of the communities of Mango and Seffner.
+Mango-Seffner was a census-designated place in Hillsborough County, Florida during the 1980 United States Census, which consisted of the communities of Mango and Seffner.
 The population in 1980 was 6,493.
-The census area split to form Mango and Seffner CDPs in 1990, when the population recorded were 8,700 & 5,371 respectively.
+The census area split to form Mango and Seffner CDPs in 1990, when the populations recorded were 8,700 and 5,371 respectively.

 Geography

 The census area of Mango-Seffner was located at approximately 27.97971 north, 82.297382 west.
 The census area was located east of East Lake-Orient Park and north of Brandon.
 The CDP had a land area of 4.5 square miles (11.7 square kilometers).